zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Sets the anchor text size.
 Potentially Useful for those with different monitor sizes
 - Default Value: 4

+## Camera Optimizations

+### CameraOcclusionInterval
+- Description: Interval in seconds at which the camera will hide meshes in attempt to consolidate FPS / GPU memory.
+- Default Value: 0.1

+### CameraOcclusionEnabled
+- Description: Enables hiding active raft pieces at specific intervals.
+This will hide only the rendered texture.
+- Default Value: True

+### DistanceToKeepObjects
+- Description: Threshold at which to retain a object even if it's through a wall.
+- Default Value: 5

 ## Quick Start (DEBUG-ONLY)

 ### QuickStartWorldName